 It took HMD three attempts, but it has finally delivered a budget phone that can take on the likes of Xiaomi and Honor.
 The Nokia 6.1 Plus is one of the best phones at this price point, and the design coupled with HMD's track record at rolling out updates makes this a great option if you're in the market for a new device.

 Nokia phones aren't necessarily known for aggressive pricing, but HMD is changing its strategy with the Nokia 6.1 Plus, particularly in India.
-The phone is making its debut in the country for just ₹15,999 ($230), making it an enticing alternative to the Xiaomi Mi A2.
+The phone is available in the country for just ₹15,999 ($215), making it an enticing alternative to the Xiaomi Mi A2.
 The Mi A2 has beefier hardware in the form of a Snapdragon 660 — and better cameras — but the Nokia 6.1 Plus is ideal if you're looking for a compact phone with a gorgeous design.